List of kanji radicals by stroke count: Table key

 The following table shows the 214 Kangxi radicals, which are derived from 47,035 characters.

 The frequency list is derived from the 47,035 characters in the Chinese language.

 The Jōyō frequency is from the set of 2,136 Jōyō kanji.

 Top 25% means that this radical represents 25% of Jōyō kanji.

 Top 50% means that this radical plus the Top 25% represent 50% of Jōyō kanji.

 Top 75% means that this radical plus the Top 50% represent 75% of Jōyō kanji.

 Many radicals are not commonly written by themselves so people wouldn't know the technical hiragana reading given here.
 The simplified table of Japanese kanji radicals page only lists common readings.

 Table of radicals

 Kanji radicals not recognized by Kangxi

 These radicals are either listed as variants or not listed at all in the kangxi radical table.

-The 214 Kangxi radicals are technically classifiers as they are not always etymologically correct, but since linguistics uses that word in the sense of "classifying" nouns (such as in counter words) dictionaries commonly call the kanji components radicals.
+The 214 Kangxi radicals are technically classifiers as they are not always etymologically correct, but since linguists use that word in the sense of "classifying" nouns (such as in counter words) dictionaries commonly call the kanji components radicals.
 As dictionaries have moved from textbooks to interactive screens the term "radicals" seems to now be used for any kanji component used in a visual search.